barionleg/cesium.wiki.gs/Mobile-Details.md

 * Qualcomm Adreno 225 devices, including the HTC EVO 4G LTE.
 * Qualcomm Adreno 320 devices, including the Google Nexus 4.

-To learn what GPU your mobile device has, visit [chrome://gpu](chrome://gpu) in Google Chrome or (about:support)(about:support) in Mozilla Firefox.
+To learn what GPU your mobile device has, visit [chrome://gpu](chrome://gpu) in Google Chrome or [about:support](about:support) in Mozilla Firefox.

 Have you tried running Cesium on your mobile device?
 Did it work?
 Either way, [let us know](https://groups.google.com/d/forum/cesium-dev).